aviator-co/av/docs/av-adopt.1.md

 If you want to adopt the current branch and specify the parent branch, you can do so by running the command with `--parent`.

+## ADOPTING FROM A REMOTE REPOSITORY

+You can also adopt branches from a remote repository by using the `--remote` option.
+This option fetches the specified remote branch and adopts it along with its parent branches.

 ## OPTIONS

 `--parent=<parent>`
 : Force specify the parent branch.

+`--remote=<branch>`
+: Specify a remote branch to adopt from.

 ## SEE ALSO